guo2019rpi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Group the activity column of dataSet as "group_activity", then rename each levels with 2nd column of activity_levels.
 Finally apply the renamed "group" to dataSet's activity column.

-## 4. Changing Column label of dataSet
+## 4. Changing column label of dataSet
 Creat a clean names: features2 byt getting rid of "()", and replace a few characters, then combine "subject',"activity" and features2 c("subject","activity",features2[MeanStdOnly]), use this character vector to change the name of dataSet.